THE FOLLOW-UP FILES: SUPERCOMPUTERS STAY COOL WITH AQUATHERM

 AQUATHERM PLAYS KEY ROLE IN COOLING SYSTEM

-When it came to the cooling system for Sierra, LLNL used approximately 1,500 ft of Aquatherm Blue Pipe®, SDR 17.6, in various sizes.
+When it came to the cooling system for Sierra, LLNL used approximately 1,500 ft of aquatherm blue®, SDR 17.6, in various sizes.
 This water is ASHRAE W3 water (facility water-supply temperature of 2°C to 32°C) for liquid-cooled data processing environments.
 It’s cooled by the LLNL central Low Conductivity Water (LCW) plant and is filtered to 50 microns before it enters the building.
 No other mechanical equipment is used after the water enters the building.

 LLNL uses an Automated Logic Corp.
 (ALC) building control system to monitor the filters, water flows, temperatures, BTUs, and for leak detection.
 The ALC system also gives LLNL facilities personnel the ability to adjust the water flow at the system level.